Xibitol/ZombieLike/README.md

 ### MenuSystem
 - In progress
 - [ ] List of player with a tag for host
-- [ ] Can choose player model and name
+- [ ] Can choose player's model, model color and name
 - [ ] Display the game description
 - [ ] Display the highest score
 - [ ] The host can start game